 from self-employment and not for instance on the company's

-Note: Being self-employed impacts your pension and social security entitlements!
+Note: Being self-employed impacts your social security entitlements!

 Finnish Centre for Pensions, Eläketurvakeskuks

 This is the central body for statutory pension insurance in Finland.
 Their web site provides comprehensive information on numerous pension insurance matters including:

 - Insuring in Finland: Insuring an Employee, Insurance for Self-Employed, Insuring Foreign Employees, more...

 - Eläketurvakeskuks: Finnish Centre for Pensions www.etk.fi > In English

 See also: Työeläke.fi www.tyoelake.fi > In English: Determining the Pension, Pension Benefits, Insurance, Application and Payment, The Statutory Earnings-Related Pension Scheme, Questions and Answers

 - Fennia Mutual Insurance Company